-No matter where your travels take you, from national parks to backwoods to back porches, a camping sleeping bag remains a trusty companion.
+No matter where your travels take you, from national parks to backwoods to back porches, a camping sleeping bag can be a trusty companion.
 Since space and weight are not at a premium when you can drive to your destination, the comfort dial can get turned way up.
 There’s no need to suffer through the night in a constricting mummy bag, so options in this category tend to lean more towards a traditional rectangular shape or a roomier mummy.
-Below we rank our top picks for 2023, and if you need some background information, our comparison table and buying advice dive into topics like fill type and temperature rating.
-To complete your camping kit, we've also tested and written about camping mattresses and camping tents.
+We've been testing camping sleeping bags for over eight years now, and below we rank our top 13 picks for 2024.
+For more background information, our comparison table and buying advice below the picks, along with details about our testing process

 Our Team's Camping Sleeping Bag Picks